RTFTR/Coalition-Engine/README.md

 > We protect You, Developer's codes.

 Messy codes?
 Precious codes?
 All of them are easily stolen by UndertaleModTool, but no worry!
-We are finding a way to block your codes.
+We are finding ways as many as possible so that we can block your codes safe.
 So no one will be able to steal your codes.
 (Unless they can read disassembly codes, then there is this next feature that might help)
 Don't want people to steal your assets?
 Don't want people to mod your games for fun/to cheat?
 Fear not, the anti-export and save corruption is already a built-in feature of this engine, if people want to steal your protected assets or mod some protected codes, they will experience an error instead!